sidvin101/crowd_crush_detection/README.md

 | Deep Learning         | 0.0059   |

 ## Results and Conclusions
 - The Naive Model is good, yet is not scalable to more points.
+It seems to be more accurate to this dataset, but will struggle more when given more common datasets.
 - The Machine Learning Approach needs more fine-tuning and model-building to achieve a reasonable MSE.
 - The Deep Learning model is the best performing model, and is scalable.